Introduction

 We may share information for the same purposes as above with our auditors and other organisations who handle public funds, including:

-We may also share this information with third parties who may carry out work on our behalf.
+We may also share this information with third parties who work in partnership with us, or who may carry out work on our behalf.

 Employees of higher education institutions delivering approved courses